the-deep-learners/study-group/weekly-work/week14/README.md

 For our next session, we delve deeper into Reinforcement Learning.
 The recommended preparatory work is:

 1. [The second lecture](https://www.youtube.com/watch?v=kl_G95uKTHw) from CS294-112 on *Supervised Learning of Behaviors: Deep Learning, Dynamical Systems, and Behavior Cloning* (if, like me, you didn't get a chance to watch this last time)
+2. Andrej Karpathy's [blog post](http://karpathy.github.io/2016/05/31/rl/) *Deep Reinforcement Learning: Pong from Pixels*
+2. Additional resources to skim or dig your teeth into, depending on how much time you have:
+	* Kai Arulkumaran and colleagues' [arXiv review paper](https://arxiv.org/abs/1708.05866) *A Brief Survey of Deep Reinforcment Learning*
-2. The Reinforcement Learning chapter (Chapter 16) from Aurélien Géron's [Hands-on Machine Learning book](http://shop.oreilly.com/product/0636920052289.do)
+	* The *Reinforcement Learning* chapter (Chapter 16) from Aurélien Géron's [Hands-on Machine Learning book](http://shop.oreilly.com/product/0636920052289.do)